 Makes 12 small pies

 Chef: Nancy Brewer

-In a large bowl, beat butter, lard, and sugar at medium speed with an electric mixer until creamy.
+In a large bowl, beat the butter, lard, and sugar at medium speed with an electric mixer until creamy.
 Add egg, and beat until fluffy.

-Scrape mixture onto a lightly floured surface, and work into a disk.
+Scrape the mixture onto a lightly floured surface, and work into a disk.
 Cover with plastic wrap, and refrigerate for two hours.

 6 cups blackberries, divided